dawnop/dawnop/README.md

 - 📙 Focusing on Java, Compiler, and Programming Language Theory in my undergraduate.
 - 📘 Focusing on AI, Computer Vision, and Image Tamper Detection in my postgraduate.
-- 🔨 Interested in Western Philosophy and Classic Music.
+- 🔨 Interested in Classic Music, Japanese Anime, and Console Game.